penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/spend.md

 ### [Diversified address Integrity](#diversified-address-integrity)

-The zk-SNARK certifies that the diversified address $pk_d$ associated with the note being spent was derived as:
+The zk-SNARK certifies that the diversified transmission key $pk_d$ associated with the note being spent was derived as:

 $pk_d ​= [ivk] B_d$